Linaro/lava/doc/v2/contents.rst

   contributions are welcome from the community.
 This guide introduces the code structure and design requirements as well as how to contribute patches for review.
+* :ref:`contents_context_help` - some pages in the UI have a ``Help`` link in the context-menu section at the top of the page.
+These pages are listed in this section for reference and easier navigation.

 .. _contents_first_steps: